jeancattin/Raspberry_shelly/README.md

 - InfluxDB installed and configured
 - Python 3 installed
 - Git installed (for easy script retrieval)
-- Shelly devices (Shelly 3EM and/or Shelly 1PM) connected on the same local network
+- 3em Shelly device connected on the same local network
 - Knowledge of your Shelly devices' IP addresses

 ## Overview
-The Shelly Measurement Script collects data from Shelly 3EM and Shelly 1PM devices, calculates mean measurements over a specified time interval, and stores the data in an InfluxDB database.
-It periodically retrieves data and resets accumulated values for accurate measurements.
+The Shelly Measurement Script collects the measured energy data (on the 3 phases) from the Shelly 3EM device, and stores the data in an InfluxDB database.

 ## Script Configuration and setup
 The step by step terminal command list for raspberry configuration is given in the file "Installation_clone".